Welcome to the IPIS Open Data page. IPIS publishes a growing number of datasets as Open Data. Here, you can find out how to access and use them.

 Open Data License

 We look forward to see where our data can help!
-Don’t hesitate to send us feedback about our Open Data content or service, and drop us a line to show us what you made with it!
+Send us feedback about our Open Data content or service, and drop us a line to share what you made with it!

 Other Open Source initiatives at IPIS